Get Tech Tips

-We've been getting a lot of questions on micron gauges that are ”going haywire” or reading in the micron range even at atmospheric pressure.
+We've been getting many questions on micron gauges that are ”going haywire” or reading in the micron range, even at atmospheric pressure.

-If the gauge is reading incorrect when open to atmosphere you can just blow a bit of air or nitrogen into it to get it back to normal.
+If the gauge is reading incorrectly when open to atmosphere, you can just blow a bit of air or nitrogen into it to get it back to normal.